 There are several memories of the school years during the Second World War told by the previous pupils of Raeküla school.
-In general the school years are remembered as a fun time of mischief with classmates (boys as well as girls!).
-For example the colourful story shared by Eili Laanela: "In the morning we were told there would be a doctor and we would get vaccination shots.
-Our class was solidly united, so we thought - we won't stand for the injections, we will run away!
-One or two cowards weren't willing to run away, as they would get punished.
-But the rest of the class... we did just that!
-During the break we quietly took our bags and belongings and as soon as the bell rang, we sprinted out of the door.
-There, where the graveyard is now situated, used to be a nice forest and a meadow back then.
+In general the school years are remembered as a fun time of horseplay with classmates (boys as well as girls!).
+For example the colourful story shared by Eili Laanela: "In the morning we were told there would be a doctor and we would get shots.
+Our class was nice and united, so we thought - we won't stand the injections, we will run away!
+One or two cowards cannot run away, they would get punished.
+But the whole class.
+So we did.
+During the break we quietly took our bags and belongings and as soon as the bell rang, we sprinted out the door.
+There, where now the graveyard is, used to be a nice forest and meadow back then.
 So we went to the forest and we had a wonderful day.
 It was a beautiful day, the sun was shining and somebody had brought a ball and we had lots of fun.
 I know that only four pupils remained in the classroom, they were the "teacher's pets".
 So we spent our time in the meadow until lunch when it was time to go home.
 The next day when we arrived at school we heard that the doctor hadn't come at all the previous day.
-Well, of course our masterplan wouldn't have worked twice.
-However, they weren't able to punish the whole class either.
-So, the next day we all got our injections anyway."
-At different times the pupils of the school have accomplished remarkable results in woodwork (led by teacher Sergei Menšikov) and in sports (led by teacher Vello Vilipere).
+Well, of course our masterplan wouldn't have worked twice, however they weren't able to punish the whole class either.
+So, the next day we all got our shots anyway."

+Through different times the pupils of the school have accomplished remarkable results in woodwork (led by teacher Sergei Menšikov) and in sports (led by teacher Vello Vilipere).

 The school also had its own garden, in which vegetables were grown.
 The pupils often helped the headmaster to take care of the garden - water the plants and pick the weeds.
 When the elementary school building was built in 1962 (nowadays Lembitu 1a) the school garden was moved a little bit further away, to the corner of Lembitu and Merimetsa streets.

-In the 1970 it was found that the half-a-century old school building was worn out and dangerous.
-By the end of the decade the school was amalgamated with the new Lydia Koidula nimeline II keskkool.
-In time the usage of the building decreased and after the reindependence of Estonia, the house was left empty.
-Around the beginning of the new century a group of active people of Raeküla took it as their objective to rekindle the old school building to life.
+In the 1970 it was found that the half-a-century old school building is worn out and dangerous.
+By the end of the decade the school was united with the new Lydia Koidula nimeline II keskkool.
+In time the usage of the building decreased and after the reindependence of Estonia the house was left empty.

+Around the beginning of the new century a group of active people of Raeküla took it as their purpose to rekindle the old school building to life.
 The long journey has brought to us the situation that nowadays the old building hosts a community centre.
 Raeküla Vanakooli keskus (Raeküla Old School centre) bears the legacy of the initial function of the Lembitu 1 building in its name.
-The learning (hobby school and training centre) and social aspects (cultural events, exhibitions, hobby activities, youth center) are still alive.
+The learning (hobby school and training centre) and social (cultural events, exhibitions, hobby activities, youth center) aspects are still alive.
 You are welcome to step in!
-Based on: